pantheon-systems/documentation/source/docs/articles/sites/newrelic/new-relic-performance-analysis.md

 ## Enabling New Relic

-To enable New Relic on your Pantheon site, click Settings in the upper-right corner of your site dashboard.
+To enable New Relic on your Pantheon site, click **Settings** in the upper-right corner of your Site Dashboard.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/218051)

-Within the "Add Ons" tab, click "Add" next to New Relic.
+Within the "Add Ons" tab, click **Add** next to New Relic.

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/218052)
 Pantheon will automatically configure New Relic on your behalf, including all configurations on the server.
 No further action is required!